Yonet/Angular-Interview-Questions/README.md

 #### Architecture Questions:

 * What is a good use case for ngrx/store?
+* What is a good use case for ngrx/entity?
 * Can you talk about a bug related to a race condition, how to solve it and how to test it?
 * What is the difference between a smart/container component and dumb/presentational component?
 What is a good use case example?
 What are the advantages?